-JC&C has a Human Resources

-Policy covering hiring and

-employment practices, including

-compensation and benefits, as well

-as learning and development aspects.

-The policy is reviewed regularly

-by JC&C's Human Resources

-department in consultation with

-the business leaders and takes into

-consideration the external changing

-business landscapes, feedback

-from new hire/exit interviews,

-performance reviews and employee

-engagement results.
+JC&C's human resource policies cover the full employee life cycle, including but not limited to hiring and employment practices, compensation and benefits, performance management and learning and development.
+The policy is reviewed regularly by JC&C's human resources department in consultation with the business leaders and takes into consideration the regulatory and compliance frameworks, external changing business landscapes, feedback from new hire/exit interviews, performance reviews and employee engagement results.